 - Oats: I typically use quick oats for this recipe.
 I have found after testing that they work best.

 - Setting time: These cookies could take 20-30 minuets to set.
-If your house is too hot I will sometimes open a window or even stick them in the fridge.
+If your house is too hot, I will sometimes open a window or even stick them in the fridge.

 - Pro Tip: This recipe moves fast and over boiling or letting things sit to long could mess it up.
-I always prepare all ingredients before starting and measure everything out so I can move quick.
+I always prepare all ingredients before starting and measure everything out so I can move quickly.

-If you tried this recipe or any of my recipes I would love to hear from you, leave me a comment below.
+If you tried this recipe or any of my recipes, I would love to hear from you, leave me a comment below.
 You can also connect with me on FACEBOOK, INSTAGRAM, PINTEREST, and YOUTUBE.

 I would love for you to follow along and discover more amazing recipes.